microsoft/tyger/docs/guides/buffers.md

 ## Listing buffers

-You can list all buffers with the command:
+You can list buffers with the command:

 ```bash
 tyger buffer list
 ```

-This lists tag metadata and orders the result in descending creation time.
+The results are ordered in descending creation time.

 You can limit the number of results with the `--limit` parameter.
+If not specified, the results are truncated to 1000 results and a warning is written out to standard error.

 You can also limit results to buffers that have tag values set: